DAVID McGRATH: ARTIST’S STATEMENT (11 April 2017)

-McGrath interrogates the contradictions of religious spirituality, political conflict, and themes of redemption and renewal.
-“Bird”, for example, uses everyday DIY materials - roofing felt, polyfilla, glue, galvanised nails - to conjure the spectre of modern exhumations from the mass graves of the Civil War of Spain - a country close to his heart.
+My intention is to interrogate the contradictions and inspirations of religious spirituality, political conflict, and themes of redemption and renewal.
+While "Annunciation", seeks to capture the sublime flights of Fra Angelico frescoes, “Bird”, uses everyday DIY materials - roofing felt, polyfilla, glue, galvanised nails - to conjure the spectre of modern exhumations from the mass graves of the Civil War of Spain - a country close to my heart.

 Another topical work from 2015, “Pool" is inspired by the carpet-bombing of Homs in Syria.
 It uses household packaging detritus - polystyrene, cardboard, perspex etc. - to juxtapose war zones and children’s play.
-Taking his cue from Anselm Kiefer, Antoni Tapies, and Hannah Hoch, among others, McGrath’s dark green and khaki slab, depicting the game of ”Hopscotch", refers to the Troubles in Ireland (where his family originates).
-Meanwhile, a current commission centres on the execution of the first English martyr, St Alban, who - curiously - was also a Roman soldier.
-In these works and others, he is looking to confront spectators rather than reassure them.
+Taking my cue from Anselm Kiefer, Antoni Tapies, and Hannah Hoch, among others, my dark green and khaki slab, ”Hopscotch", refers to the Troubles in the north of Ireland.
+A recent commission centred on the execution of the first English martyr, St Alban, who - curiously - was also a Roman soldier.
+In these works and others, I am looking to confront spectators rather than reassure them.

 I am inspired by those artists whose work constitutes a statement against oppression: Max Beckmann, Marlene Dumas, Francis Bacon and their successors.
 These are practitioners whose stance is often implicit rather than explicit.
 In pursuit of this, my ambition is to dovetail his fascination for figuration with covert narrative - by disrupting or questioning the space it occupies.
 As I address the conundrum of separate planes on a two-dimensional surface, my aim is to involve the viewer with contradictory perspectives, gestural colour, and challenging themes.